NikhilBiradar800/Java_Projects/README.md

 # Search & Recommendation System

-Background Intro:

-I was assigned to work on a personalized item search and recommendation project.
-It was an interactive web page for users to search mechanical equipment and items based on users’ search history.
-We used HTML/CSS/JavaScript and AJAX for the front-end page design, and we applied RESTful APIs and Java Servlet for the back-end service.
-I have mainly worked on the recommendation algorithm to make sure users get recommendations that they are interested in so that users could good user experiences.
+I worked on developing a personalized item search and recommendation system as part of a larger project.
+The goal was to create an interactive web platform where users could search for mechanical equipment based on their previous search history.
+For the front-end, we utilized HTML, CSS, JavaScript, and AJAX to design an intuitive user interface.
+On the back-end, we integrated RESTful APIs and Java Servlets to manage the service.
+My primary contribution was refining the recommendation algorithm to ensure that users received relevant suggestions, enhancing the overall user experience.

 Problem: